s101d1/fastapi-sqlalchemy-jwt-auth-showcase/README.md

 5. `DELETE /posts/:id` (Delete Post endpoint)
    * Endpoint is protected by JWT authentication (`Bearer <token>` header is required).
    * Deletes a Post by the id that belongs to the authenticated User.

+The API endpoint's request parameter and response body details can be seen in the swagger API docs (http://localhost:8000/docs)